-Happy Valley season three is on full throttle mode.
-Tommy Lee Royce has shimmied out of the dock and cycled off into the nefarious sunset, and never has this show been more thrilling.
-It’s crazy how consistent the show is – a true pinnacle of British TV drama that should technically have peaked with season one but managed to maintain its quality.
+Happy Valley season three came to an end last week, and with it that finishes the whole show – what a finale, what a last season and what a wild journey we’ve been on through Calder Valley and beyond.
+It’s crazy how consistent the show was – a true pinnacle of British TV drama that should technically have peaked with season one but against all odds managed to maintain its quality.
 With a cast of characters this big though, not all of them hit – and some of the Yorkshire residents we see traipsing around in Sad Valley I hate with every fibre of my being.
 Here’s a tier ranked list of all the major characters in Happy Valley.
 End of.

 Rock bottom, fiery pit of hell tier

 The hatred I feel every time he croaks out some dialogue is actually beyond belief.
 And this was BEFORE he facilitated Ryan’s trips to see Tommy Lee Royce in prison.
 Every day I wake up and think about how much I hate this man.
 Free Clare!